List shows the healthiest fruit in the world – 1st place surprises - World Today Journal

 A healthy diet is important for health.
 While fruit is healthy, the study shows that vegetables are even healthier.
 Eating vegetables is therefore always a good idea.
 The first place in the overall ranking should come as a surprise.
 Because here too, popular vegetables such as cucumbers, tomatoes or peppers are not at the top, but watercress.
 This makes the inconspicuous medicinal plant the absolute high-flyer when it comes to the healthiest food in the world.

-In the study, it achieves 100 percent of the recommended daily dose of the 17 nutrients per 100 calories.
+Because in the study it achieves 100 percent of the recommended daily dose of the 17 nutrients per 100 calories.
 If you don’t know the plant: Watercress has a spicy, slightly spicy taste and goes well with various dishes such as potatoes, eggs or in salads.
 They give dishes a spicy, slightly spicy note.
 If you want to grow watercress yourself, you should make sure that it is always supplied with a lot of moisture.

 More of the healthiest vegetables